 Highlights at Wattamolla:

-• Providential Point – whale watching hot spot
+- Providential Point is a whale watching hot spot.

-For a short walk before your day at the beach, you could take a walk to Wattamolla Dam, also known as Wattamolla pool, which is a little over half a km from the car park.
+You could take a walk to Wattamolla Dam, also known as Wattamolla pool, for a short walk before your day at the beach.
+It is a little over half a km from the car park.

 Alternatively, make your way to Providential Point.
 A well-marked track follows the beach to the point where you get a superb view out to sea.
 It’s a simple walk for kids, which is especially worth the effort in winter when whales pass this point regularly.